 Negotiate the SLAs and other clauses

-A SaaS vendor is supposed to sign an SLA with the buyer.
+A SaaS vendor is supposed to sign a Service level agreement with the buyer.
 It necessitates the level of service that the vendor is obliged to provide.
 It includes the scope and quality of the service, uptime guarantees, resolution time, performance metrics, penalties, etc.

 SLAs also include crucial clauses.
 Without these clauses, you cannot expect accountability from the vendors or liability in the event of data breaches.

-It is advisable for buyers to carefully review SLAs.
+Buyers should review the SLAs carefully.
 They should also seek legal advice.
 This will ensure that the contract adequately addresses their needs for accountability, service levels, and liability during the contract negotiation process.

 Here are some of the key clauses included in SLAs: